Head of Institute

 High Temperature and Functional Coatings

-Coatings are used to protect materials and components against harmful attack of the environment.
-In the Institute of Materials Research both metallic and ceramic coatings are developed that protect metallic, ceramic, and composite materials…
+In the department “High Temperature and Functional Coatings” layers are developed to protect materials and components against harmful attack of the environment.
+In the Institute of Materials Research both metallic and ceramic coatings are developed that protect metallic, ceramic, and composite materials.

 The demand for shorter development times for new components and technical units requires accelerated and accurate determination of material properties.
 By combining experimental and numerical methods it is possible to reduce the number of time consuming experiments without loss of accuracy and reliability of the obtained data.